0xs4h4/0xs4h4.github.io/_posts/2024/2024-06-20-Active-Directory-Enumeration-Local-Privilege-Escalation-Part-2.md

 ---
-layout: post
 title: Active Directory (AD) | Local Privilege Escalation (Part 2)
 date: 2024-07-01 00:41:00 +0800
-categories: [Cert, CRTP]
+categories: [Pentest Checklist, Mobile]
-tags: [Cert]     # TAG names should always be lowercase
+tags: [Checklist]       # TAG names should always be lowercase
-render_with_liquid: false
-description: Designed to provide a comprehensive guide to Active Directory (AD) attack techniques
-render_with_liquid: false
+description: Step-by-step to configure your environment for mobile application pentest
+---
 ---

 This tutorial will guide you how to write a post in the _Chirpy_ template, and it's worth reading even if you've used Jekyll before, as many features require specific variables to be set.